-Science at UM [S04-ep22]: The migration routes of seabirds
+Science at UM [S04-ep22]: The Migration Routes of Seabirds

-This week on A l’UM la science, Marie-Morgane Rouyer, a doctoral student at Cefe, reveals the migratory routes of seabirds.
-Louise Nyssen, co-director ofIres, shows us how to manipulate math, and the pharmacy students' association invites us to visit a giant colon.
-The program airs every Wednesday at 6 p.m. on Divergence.
+This week on "Science at UM," Marie-Morgane Rouyer, a doctoral student at CEFE, reveals the migratory routes of seabirds.
+Louise Nyssen, co-director of’Ires, gets us to play with math, and the pharmacy students’ association invites us to visit a giant colon.
+A show airing every Wednesday at 6 p.m. on Divergence.

-In the second part of the program, we continue our immersion atIRES, the Institute for Research in Science Education, which aims to bridge the gap between research activities and secondary education.
-This time, we focus on mathematics with Louise Nyssen, its co-director and specialist in number theory at Imag.
-She offers us a unique approach: math that can be manipulated, interlocked, and cut up, with surprising results designed to capture the attention of young children.
+In the second part of the program, we continue our visit toIRES, the Research Institute for Science Education, which aims to bridge the gap between research and secondary education.
+This time, we’re focusing on mathematics with Louise Nyssen, its co-director and a specialist in number theory at Imag.
+She offers us a unique approach: math that you can manipulate, fit together, and cut up—with surprising results designed to capture the attention of young children.

 Read: